zerotohero-dev/o2js.com/server/blog/markdown/show-love-to-requestanimationframe.md

 Nice observation!

-This module is impossible to be used in it’s current form in a web project.
+This module is impossible to be used in its current form in a web project.

 Luckily, **[o2.js][o2js-git]** has a `grunt publish` task that generates **[AMD][amd]** modules for you: